-The Rewrite Cancer Innovation Challenge:
+The Rewrite Cancer Innovation Challenge is now closed.

 Your ideas could help improve the cancer experience

 By focusing on the importance of continued collaboration, competition and finding new solutions in the Canadian oncology space, we can bring different perspectives and experiences together and truly change the cancer story.

 One winning submission from each of the four categories outlined below may have the opportunity to further develop their ideas with a benefit of collaboration, in-kind services and / or funds of up to a maximum value of $50,000 CAD.
 This benefit can include research support and partnerships with policy experts, advocacy groups and medical professionals, or IT support and consultation services.

 Get inspired.
 Read about last year’s winners here.